dataliterate/SVG-Cleaner/README.md

 available as commandline tool and usable as module.

 I tried to and keep the ideas and way how Scour cleans SVG files.
-I translated most of the processing steps and copied most of the original comments from scour into the new source code, as they describe the original ideas best.
+I translated most of the processing steps and copied the original comments from scour into the new source code, as they describe the original ideas best.
 I marked all of these orginial comments by putting 'Scour:' in the first line an used the markdown syntax for quotes (>).